 With a city as health-conscious as this one (count the gyms and protein supplement stores as you cruise the streets), you need plenty of (wholefood) fuel to stoke the fire.

-Open for just under two years, The Beet Bar has quickly become the go-to for superfood bowls, smoothies and quick and healthy takeaway eats on Flinders Street.
+Open for about three years, The Beet Bar has become the go-to for superfood bowls, smoothies and quick and healthy takeaway eats on Flinders Street.

 Caffeine fiends, have no fear, there’s Organic Fairtrade Genovese Coffee if you like it hot and Mr Bean cold press coffee from Airlie Beach – steeped for 22 hours and tripled filtered – to go with the line-up of gluten-free, dairy-free, refined sugar-free raw cakes and slices.
 Their menu of CocoWhip sundaes will blow your connotations of vegan out of your almond milk.